AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Auto save*

-  Configure the editor to periodically save modified files.
-See :ref:`Autosave delay <autosave_delay>` for a full description of this capability.
+  GPS will by default periodically save your work in temporary files.
+This can be configured via the :menuselection:`Edit --> Preferences` dialog).

 *Automatic highlighting of entities*